diliaur/simple-slider/README.md

 ## Notes

+### jQuery selectors

+(Apr 3 17) In its current iteration, the nature of the CSS classes and the way they're selected by jQuery means that only one of these sliders should be used on a page at a single time.
+This is OK for my purposes, but in the future should make it multiple-iteration-proof just for robustness, especially if it will be WordPress-ified.

 ### slideBackward()

 seems to make a weird skipping effect when changing slides,e.g. from the first to the last when going around, or sometimes in the middle. need to check if this repeats on other machines. may not be an issue, since this method will be used once at a time when arrows are clicked, and not for continuous motion like  slideForward()